evolaemp/online_cognacy_ident/README.md

 # activate the virtual env if it is not already
 source meta/venv/bin/activate

+# ensure the reproducibility of the results
+export PYTHONHASHSEED=42

 # use run.py to invoke the commands
 python run.py --help